 What To Expect With Oral Cancer Screening

 An oral cancer screening is a comprehensive visual examination, often aided by a special light that illuminates abnormal cells.
-Dr. Eskow will inspect the entire oral cavity and its surfaces including inside of the cheeks, the roof of the mouth, below the tongue and back of the throat.
-The dentist will also evaluate the face and lips to look for any signs of oral cancer.
+Dr. Eskow will inspect the entire oral cavity and its surfaces including inside of your cheeks, the roof of your mouth, below the tongue and back of the throat.
+The dentist will also evaluate your face and lips to look for any signs of oral cancer.

 Signs & Symptoms of Oral Cancer